Rockylars/Wulfram/docs/characters/Oreb/idea.md

 - Black hearts: Now trigger the devil deal loss and are priced as valuable as red heart containers by the devil.

 **Oreb's Fate:**
-- Eternal hearts: Losing one turns Oreb into the Lost for the rest of the floor, like Tainted Jacob being hit by Dark Esau, but will grant a tears up for the floor.
+- Eternal hearts: Losing one turns **Oreb** into the Lost for the rest of the floor, like **Tainted Jacob** being hit by **Dark Esau**, but will grant a tears up for the floor.

 ---

 ### How does Oreb gain access to the Mega Satan fight?

-Oreb can only gain key pieces by birthright, sacrifice rooms, stairway or red angel rooms.
+**Oreb** can only gain key pieces by birthright, sacrifice rooms, stairway or red angel rooms.